christosgalano/christosgalano.github.io/_posts/2023-02-10-codeowners.md

 Copied from this [GitHub post](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners):

 {% highlight bash %}

-# This is a comment.
+# This is a comment

-# Each line is a file pattern followed by one or more owners.
+# Each line is a file pattern followed by one or more owners

 # These owners will be the default owners for everything in

 # the repo.
-Unless a later match takes precedence,
+Unless a later match takes precedence

 # @global-owner1 and @global-owner2 will be requested for

-# review when someone opens a pull request.
+# review when someone opens a pull request

-*       @global-owner1 @global-owner2
+- @global-owner1 @global-owner2

 # Order is important; the last matching pattern takes the most

 # precedence.
 When someone opens a pull request that only

 # modifies JS files, only @js-owner and not the global

-# owner(s) will be requested for a review.
+# owner(s) will be requested for a review

 *.js    @js-owner #This is an inline comment.

 # You can also use email addresses if you prefer.
 They'll be

 # used to look up users just like we do for commit author

-# emails.
+# emails

 *.go docs@example.com

 # Teams can be specified as code owners as well.
 Teams should

 # be identified in the format @org/team-name.
 Teams must have

 # explicit write access to the repository.
-In this example,
+In this example

-# the octocats team in the octo-org organization owns all .txt files.
+# the octocats team in the octo-org organization owns all .txt files

 *.txt @octo-org/octocats

 # In this example, @doctocat owns any files in the build/logs

 # directory at the root of the repository and any of its

-# subdirectories.
+# subdirectories

 /build/logs/ @doctocat

 # The `docs/*` pattern will match files like

 # `docs/getting-started.md` but not further nested files like

-# `docs/build-app/troubleshooting.md`.
+# `docs/build-app/troubleshooting.md`

 docs/*  docs@example.com

 # In this example, @octocat owns any file in an apps directory

-# anywhere in your repository.
+# anywhere in your repository

 apps/ @octocat

 # In this example, @doctocat owns any file in the `/docs`

 # directory in the root of your repository and any of its

-# subdirectories.
+# subdirectories

 /docs/ @doctocat

 # In this example, any change inside the `/scripts` directory

-# will require approval from @doctocat or @octocat.
+# will require approval from @doctocat or @octocat

 /scripts/ @doctocat @octocat

 # In this example, @octocat owns any file in a `/logs` directory such as

 # `/build/logs`, `/scripts/logs`, and `/deeply/nested/logs`.
 Any changes

-# in a `/logs` directory will require approval from @octocat.
+# in a `/logs` directory will require approval from @octocat

 **/logs @octocat

 # In this example, @octocat owns any file in the `/apps`

 # directory in the root of your repository except for the `/apps/github`

-# subdirectory, as its owners are left empty.
+# subdirectory, as its owners are left empty

 /apps/ @octocat
 /apps/github
 {% endhighlight %}